This post may contain affiliate links. Here’s my full disclosure.

 #1 Freelance Platforms

 By far, the easiest way to build your block is to set up your profile on one of the many freelance platforms.
 This offers almost instant gratification.
 As long as you make your profile as compelling, interesting, and hire-worthy as possible.

-My all-time favorite freelance platform is Upwork.
-Here are a few of my tips to get you started:
+My all-time favorite freelance platform is Upwork because it is popular and reputable.
+Here are a few of my tips to build a great profile: